HaruNashii/HaruRice/README.md

 https://github.com/xorg62/tty-clock

-# This Rice will install or reinstall if yo already have:
+# This Rice will install or reinstall if you already have:
 - firefoz
 - picom
 - gnome-terminal-transparency